Career Development & Calling Shape Your Story

 All students.
 Log onto Handshake to schedule a Skills appointment with a Career Counselor.

-Think of us as your personal launch crew.
 We're ready to talk, and we can provide one-on-one assistance at the significant crossroads during your time at Westmont.
 Our Career Counselor and professional staff can provide you with a safe space for navigating future decisions.

-Who should take part in Career Coaching?
+Who should take part in Career Counseling?

 This tool aligns your interests with professionals in specific occupations that have similar interests to you.
 The inventory will provide insight for good-fit careers, educational paths, and a what a healthy work-life balance looks like for you!